-4.1 Planning Core Profession Specific 4.1.1 Inform and support the development and annual review of the National Scheme Strategy Profession-specific services, as listed in the National Board's regulatory 4.1.2 Develop and implement the National Scheme Strategy 4.1.3 Provide management oversight and effective delivery of scheme-level strategic initiatives 4.1.4 Provide resources and support to assist with National Board regulatory planning 4.1.5 Coordinate the annual review, development and execution of the Health Professions Agreements with Ahpra
+4.1 4.1 Development Core Profession Specific 4.1.1 Inform and support the development and annual review of the National Scheme Strategy Profession-specific services, as listed in the National Board's regulatory plan and annual budget.
+4.1.2 Provide resources and support to assist with National Board regulatory planning 4.1.3 Coordinate the annual review, development and execution of the Health Professions Agreements with Ahpra

-4.2 Reporting Core Profession Specific 4.2.1 Deliver regular HPA and strategy performance reports.
-Profession-specific services, as listed in the National Board's regulatory plan and annual budget.
+4.2 Implementation Core Profession Specific 4.2.1 Promote and ensure organisational alignment to the National Scheme Strategy Profession-specific services, as listed in the National Board's regulatory plan and annual budget.
+4.2.2 Promote and ensure management oversight for effective delivery of scheme-level strategic initiatives 4.2.3 Deliver regular HPA and strategy performance reports